-From a visual standpoint, Glass is about as consistent as Split.
-Its use of vibrant colors, striking scenery, and subtle yet obvious nods to comic book color palettes put the flat, digital color-grading of most blockbusters to shame.
+From a visual standpoint, Glass is comparable to Split.
+Its vibrant colors, striking scenery, and subtle yet obvious nods to comic book color palettes put the flat, digital color-grading of most blockbusters to shame.
 I’ve said it before but I’ll say it again: It’s these sidestream or niche graphic novel adaptations that most look and feel they’re descended from comic properties (e.g. Blade II , Hellboy , Watchmen , Scott Pilgrim vs. The World , Dredd , Deadpool ), not Thor: The Dark World (2014).

 But I digress… Glass wouldn’t be a true bookend to an out-of-left-field Shyamalan franchise without stumbling at the finish-line.
 While I enjoy Glass‘ action sequences, creative camera angles and POV shots and all, its finale muddles pointless narrative twists that feel neither earned nor very “Shyamalan-esque.”
 The closure he grants all three major characters is admirable, but the context of their battle is complicated for no good reason.
 The film’s last narrative reveals feel like elements that could’ve been removed in a final draft, and without spoiling too much, tonally clash with the otherwise ambiguous themes of the previous two films.